-Joseph Pace was born Morbegno, Lombardy, Italy in 1959 and grew up in Congo.
-After his studies in Kinshasa and Rome, he moved to Paris in order to pursue his studies in Painting and Sculpture at the Sorbonne University of Paris.
-He received a Master of Arts from the Sapienza University of Rome and a Specialization from the Roma Tre University.
-Joseph Pace is a central figure of Filtranisme [Video], the neo-extistentialist philosophical and artistic movement founded in mid-1980s in Paris.
-Read More.
+Joseph Pace was born in 1959 in Morbegno and grew up in Zaire, Africa.
+After his studies in Kinshasa and Rome, he moved to Paris in order to pursue his studies at the Sorbonne University.
+In 1987, he founded the artistic and philosophical filtranisme movement.
 He has been Assistant Professor of Sociology of Knowledge and Art, and History of Sociology at the Sapienza University of Rome (1996-2008).

-Joseph Pace has received numerous awards and honors in recognition of his cultural achievements, notably by the Sapienza University of Rome, Brandeis University, University of Konstanz, Italian Sociologists Association, Assembleia Legislativa do Estado de São Paulo, Italian Embassy in Brasilia, Instituto de Recuperação do Patrimônio Histórico de São Paulo.
+Joseph Pace has received numerous awards and honors in recognition of his cultural achievements, notably by the Sapienza University of Rome, University of Konstanz, Italian Sociologists Association, Assembleia Legislativa do Estado de São Paulo, Italian Embassy in Brasilia, Instituto de Recuperação do Patrimônio Histórico de São Paulo.